When first I was a foremast man... – Sunderland

 The printed mark is from the bridge transfer on the other side of the jug.
 The Moore version has two rows of marks on the lower sails of the ship.

-The bowl below, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, again has rare transfers: top left below, Ruins of Palmyra; top right, Friendly Society of Cordwainers.
+The bowl below, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, has rare transfers: top left below, Ruins of Palmyra; top right, Friendly Society of Cordwainers.
 There is also an 'East View' of the bridge (bridge 8),

 A typical Moore chamber pot with the transfer, paired with the New Sunderland Bridge, c1860.